cmcguinness/Stereo-Photograph-Tools/README.md

 * Create a cross-eyed card in Holmes format (basically, takes the middle squares from left and right)
 * Create a Wiggle3d animated GIF (Left/Right images alternating quickly)
 * Create a red/cyan anaglyph

+There are two modes of operation:

+1. Batch, where all *.MPO files in a directory are converted, and
+2. Interactive, where you load an MPO file into the app and then make adjustments on alignment, style, and gamma (γ) before saving it.

 You can of course modify the code to suit your needs.